 Use the „drag and drop” functionality to insert artifacts into the artifact areas, i.e., use the mouse to „drag” an artifact from any place within YAKINDU Traceability, e.g., from YT Explorer or YT Overview, and „drop” it into an artifact area.
 In create mode, you can drag and drop multiple artifacts simultaneously, in edit mode only a single one.

-You can remove an artifact from an artifact area in two different ways:
+You can remove an artifact from an artifact area in the following different ways:

 Please note: Removing an artifact from an artifact area does not delete the artifact as such.
 It is just no longer displayed in the respective artifact area.
 If you wish, you can add it back anytime.